 AUTOBIANCHI A112 ABARTH

 After 1971, Abarth effectively became Fiat’s performance division.
 One of Abarth’s first post-buyout models was the Autobianchi A112, introduced at the Turin show that fall.
 The production A112 Abarth used a long-stroke 982 cc (60 cu. in.) version of the standard engine, fitted with twin Weber 32 DMTR carburetors, a higher compression ratio, a hotter camshaft, an oil cooler and heavy-duty radiator, and of course an Abarth exhaust system.
 In this form, the engine was rated at 58 PS (43 kW) and 54 lb-ft (74 N-m) of torque.
-This was accompanied by a sport suspension and sport seats, a new instrument panel with full instrumentation, a slightly taller final drive ratio, an oil cooler, and a brake booster.
+This was accompanied by a sport suspension and sport seats, a new instrument panel with full instrumentation, a slightly taller final drive ratio, and a brake booster.

 The extra equipment only added about 45 lb (20 kg) to the A112’s curb weight, so power-to-weight ratio was much improved, trimming about 3 seconds from the standard car’s 15-second 0-62 mph (0-100 km/h) times and bringing top speed to about 93 mph (150 km/h).
 Although not outstanding by today’s standards, this was fine performance for a small European car of its era.
 List price was 1,309,000 lire, representing a premium of about 25% above the standard A112.